nghiango1/hello/c/arrayGetLength/README.md

 }
 ```

 You actually can, which mean c++ do know in the runtime how long the memory was alocated.
-This is my theory, we can alway recovered an alocated malloc heap size from the varible pointer, what ever the case.
+This is my theory, we can alway recovered an heap alocated memory size from `malloc()` with just the varible pointer, what ever the case.

 ## Building block